rouhinmitra/rouhinmitra.github.io/_pages/about.md

   - /about.html
 ---

 My name is Rouhin Mitra and I'm a PhD student at the University of California, Los Angeles.
-I'm a member of the [hydrology](https://www.cee.ucla.edu/hydro/) lab.
+I'm a member of the [UCLA hydro lab](https://www.cee.ucla.edu/hydro/).
 My research interests lie in the intersection of climate and agriculture where I study the land-atmosphere interactions to quantify agricultural water use and demand.
 I'm advised by [Prof. Mekonnen Gebremichael](https://samueli.ucla.edu/people/mekonnen-gebremichael/).
 I'm also a GeoField Fellow at [AIDDATA](https://www.geofield.org/).
 To know more about my work, check out my [talks](https://rouhinmitra.github.io/talks) and [publications](https://rouhinmitra.github.io/publications).

 My research involves data from a combination of in-situ sensors and satellite imagery to which I apply data driven approaches to develop validation frameworks and tools for agriculutural water management.
 Through the coursework at UCLA, I have also done several data science-y projects in the physical sciences domain.